denismitali17/parkisense_rl_summative/README.md

 ##  Project Overview

 **ParkiSense** is a machine learning-based application designed to screen for Parkinson's disease and estimate symptom severity from voice recordings.
-This repository implements a **reinforcement learning (RL) agent** that learns to optimize the diagnostic screening pipeline — deciding when to collect additional recordings, apply signal processing, extract features, and issue a classification — to maximize diagnostic accuracy while minimizing patient burden.
+This repository implements a **reinforcement learning (RL) agent** that learns to optimize the diagnostic screening pipeline, deciding when to collect additional recordings, apply signal processing, extract features, and issue a classification, to maximize diagnostic accuracy while minimizing patient burden.

 ### The Problem
 Early detection of Parkinson's disease (PD) is critical for intervention.
 However, diagnosing PD from voice biomarkers requires careful feature extraction and analysis.
 A naive screening system might over-test patients or miss cases.
 This project asks: **Can an RL agent learn to screen efficiently?**